-This list is only the tip of the iceberg when it comes to the must read children’s books.
-But I do believe kids ought to devour them before they become responsible, boring adults with little to no free time.
+This list is only the tip of the iceberg for the must-read children’s books.
+But I believe kids ought to devour them before they become responsible, boring adults with little to no free time.
 This list can also give you a head start for getting your kiddos into reading at any age.

 Which of these must-read children’s books did you love as a child?
 Which have you not read but hope to read to your child?

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 To see more of our recommended products, check out our Chick Picks Shop here.
 It’s our carefully curated shop of products we love and recommend! ❤️